danwild/leaflet-particles/README.md

 - [leaflet-heatbin](https://github.com/danwild/leaflet-heatbin)

 To use this plugin, you either need to:
- - load these dependencies yourself (prior to loading `leaflet-particle-dispersion`); or
+ - load these dependencies yourself (prior to loading `leaflet-particles`); or
- - use the standalone version with dependencies bundled, in `dist/leaflet-particle-dispersion-standalone.js`
+ - use the standalone version with dependencies bundled, in `dist/leaflet-particles-standalone.js`

 ## use and options